ucsb-cs184-f24/Team11-GymBuddy/team/PRODUCT_BACKLOG.md

 Future implementation suggestions:

+  - Fixing live updates in post
+      - hi
+  - Profile Pic needs to store in database
+  - Fix post workouts and add workouts button
+  - Uploading pictures to the posts (how to add pictures to database)
   - Stop email jittering
-  - Profile Pic needs to store in database
-  - Fixing live updates in post
   - way to tap out of email
-  - Fix post workouts and add workouts button
   - Installation and running issues
   - Analytics not working correctly
-  - Uploading pictures to the posts (how to add pictures to database)
   - Friends implementation